Skip to main content

 StepsActions

-Configure Terraform stateatmos workflow init/tfstate -f quickstart/foundation/baseline
+Configure Terraform stateatmos workflow init/tfstate -f quickstart/foundation/accounts

 Setting up the Terraform State Backend